Free learning resources from arts, cultural and heritage organisations.

 Introduction to Thwaite Watermill

-Thwaite Watermill Museum is a unique heritage attraction in the south of Leeds.
-Hidden on a tranquil island surrounded by the River Aire and the Aire and Calder Navigation, the site houses one of the last examples of a working water-powered mill in Britain.
-It opened to the public in 1990, but has history dating back as far as 1641, when King Charles I was on the throne!
+Thwaite Watermill Museum sits on a tranquil island surrounded by the River Aire and the Aire and Calder Navigation.
+The site houses one of the last examples of a working water-powered mill in Britain and has a history dating back as far as 1641, when King Charles I was on the throne!

 During its long working life the mill site served a variety of industrial purposes, from fulling (a textiles process) to producing putty for sealing window frames, and provided a home for generations of families.
-As such, it offers a unique lens through which to view many aspects of local social and industrial history.
+Originally opened as a museum in 1990, the site was managed by Leeds Museums and Galleries until 2024, when the museum closed and the lease was returned to the Canal and River Trust.
+Thwaite Mills offers a unique lens through which to view many aspects of local social and industrial history.